 1. Disputes concerning the interpretation or application of these Regulations and an Exploitation Contract shall be settled in accordance with section 5 of Part XI of the Convention.

+[1.
+Alt.
+Where a dispute arises concerning the interpretation or application of these Regulations and an Exploitation Contract:

+(a) the disputing parties [may / shall] enter into good faith negotiations with a view to resolving the dispute including through any alternative dispute mechanisms mutually agreeable to the parties; and

+(b) should the dispute remain unresolved despite best efforts undertaken in accordance with paragraph 1, subparagraph (a), the matter shall be settled in accordance with section 5 of Part XI[ Part XV and Annex 6 of the Convention.]

-2. Any final decision rendered by a court or tribunal having jurisdiction under the Convention and the Rules, Regulations and Procedures of the Authority relating to the rights and obligations of the Authority and of the Contractor shall be enforceable in the territory of each State party to the Convention as if it were a final judgment of a court in that State.
+2. Any final decision rendered by a court or tribunal having jurisdiction under the Convention relating to the rights and obligations of the Authority and of the Contractor shall be enforceable in the territory of each State party to the Convention.